-Jeremiah, 150 years later was more realistic.
+Jeremiah, 150 years later, was more realistic.
 He saw the same animals lurking in the shadows to devour their prey.
-The prey was once David’s kingdom (5:6).
-A leopard could not change its spots neither could a human his skin nor could evil become good (13:23).
-Daniel saw these animals as kingdoms destroying each other (7).
-Hosea saw these animals ripping his nation apart (13:7-8).
+The prey was once David’s Kingdom (Jeremiah 5:6).
+A leopard could not change its spots neither could a human his skin nor could evil become good (Jeremiah 13:23).
+Daniel saw these animals as kingdoms destroying each other (Jeremiåh 7).
+Hosea saw these animals ripping his nation apart (Jeremiah 13:7-8).
 In Revelation 13, the leopard becomes a world dominion with power to destroy Judaism and Christianity.
 The mirage is on the verge of becoming an oasis for a thirsty world.
-Remember Jeremiah.
+Remember Jeremiah!
 When the leopard has completed feeding on his enemies, on whom shall he feed next?
 Peaceful co-existence for a leopard is an adequate food supply for the future.

 Now, can this optical illusion deceive us?
 Jesus predicted how it would happen.
 We would become like sheep.
 They are harmless and friendly.
 They do not recognize wolves in sheep clothing.
-That is how we are being torn apart by ferocious wolves (Mt.7:15).
-We are not only sheep; but we are more like lambs among wolves (Lk.10:3).
-Some of us (sheep) shall follow wolves that look like sheep (Ac.20:30).
-We have lost our hearing aid and no longer can identify the voice of our real shepherd.
-Someone else has hired shepherds that do not side with us against the wolves that prey on us (Jn.10:1-18).
-These false shepherds have angelic appearances, but they are powerless against ravenous wolves (II Tim.3:5).
-Paul the Apostle to us gentiles had this description of our mirage that has turned into an oasis for wolves.
+That is how we are being torn apart by ferocious wolves (Matthew 7:15).
+We are not only sheep, but we are more like lambs among wolves (Luke 10:3).
+Some of us (sheep) shall follow wolves that look like sheep (Acts 20:30).
+We have lost our hearing aid and no longer can identify the voice of our “Jesus, our Real Shepherd.”
+Someone else has hired shepherds that do not side with us against the wolves that prey on us (John 10:1-18).
+These false shepherds have angelic appearances; however, they are powerless against ravenous wolves (II Timothy 3:5).
+Paul the Apostle tells us gentiles that those, who had this description of our mirage, that they turn into an oasis for wolves.
 “For such men are false apostles, deceitful workmen, masquerading as apostles of Christ.
 And no wonder, for Satan himself masquerades as an angel of light.
-It is not surprising, then, if his servants masquerade as servants of righteousness.”
-(II Cor.11:13-15).
+It is not surprising, then, if his servants masquerade as servants of righteousness” (II Corinthians 11:13-15).